SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

  - With particle masses it becomes more sensical to use MeV instead of kg since the units make more sense

 ### Relative Scales Energy
+ - Energy and its conservation make it perhaps one of the most important things in physics
  -